d12frosted/elpa-mirror/gnu/ement-readme.txt

   *Messages*

   ⁃ Write message: `RET'
-  ⁃ Write reply to event at point (when region is active, only quote
-    marked text) : `S-RET'
   ⁃ Compose message in buffer: `M-RET' (while writing in minibuffer:
-    `C-c ')' (Use command `ement-room-compose-org' to activate Org mode in the compose buffer.)
+    `C-c '‍').
+Customize the option `ement-room-compose-method' to make `RET' and the other message bindings use a compose buffer by default.
+Use command `ement-room-compose-org' to activate Org mode in the compose buffer.
+  ⁃ Write reply to event at point: `S-<return>'
   ⁃ Edit message: `<insert>'
   ⁃ Delete message: `C-k'
   ⁃ Send reaction to event at point, or send same reaction at point: `s